VivekSayOne1/Terraform-instance-creation/README.md

 # Terraform-instance-creation
-instance craetion using .tf script
+two ec2 instance launch by using same security group eip defined as two and network interface set as two using count